stas00/porting/transformers/fairseq-wmt19/README.md

 ### Links to github versions of files

-In order to ensure that links work when you read this article much later, the links were made to a specific version of the code and not necessarily the latest version.
+In order to ensure that links work if you read this article much later after it has been written, the links were made to a specific SHA version of the code and not necessarily the latest version.
 This is so that if files were renamed or removed you will still find the code this article is referring to.
-If you want to ensure you're looking at the latest version of the code, replace the hash code in the link with `master`, e.g. replace:
+If you want to ensure you're looking at the latest version of the code, replace the hash code in the links with `master`.
+For example, a link:
 ```
 https://github.com/huggingface/transformers/blob/129fdae04033fe4adfe013b734deaec6ec34ae2e/src/transformers/modeling_fsmt.py
 ```
-with:
+becomes:
 ```
 https://github.com/huggingface/transformers/blob/master/src/transformers/convert_fsmt_original_pytorch_checkpoint_to_pytorch.py
 ```